rhoninyoung/fullstackc/README.md

 ---
 #### Personal musings (feel free to skip):
-The fragmentation of computing seems inevitable as specialized domains proliferate.
-Just as DSLs complement general-purpose languages, we might see domain-specific processing units (DSPUs) evolve alongside heterogeneous processors (XPUs).
-Even the von Neumann architecture, memory-centric by design, will likely transform as computing permeates new frontiers.
+The increasing specialization across various domains seems to point towards an inevitable fragmentation of computing.
+Just as Domain-Specific Languages (DSLs) complement general-purpose languages, we might see the evolution of Domain-Specific Processing Units (DSPUs) alongside heterogeneous processors (XPUs).
+Even the memory-centric von Neumann architecture will likely transform as computing expands into new frontiers.

-Does this render general-purpose processors and languages obsolete?
-I believe they'll persist in equilibrium(at least 20%/80%) — most users won't need extreme specialization.
-As for programming languages, their true value and adoption rationale  only reveals itself through prolonged, deep engagement(Rust excepted).
+Does this imply that general-purpose processors and languages will become obsolete?
+I believe they will persist in a state of equilibrium (perhaps around a 20%/80% split) – the majority of users won't require extreme specialization after all.
+As for programming languages, their true value and the rationale for their adoption only become apparent through prolonged, in-depth engagement (Rust except).